Hampstead Cricket Club

 Hampstead Cricket Club is a cricket club in London.
 The team was formed in 1865, and have played their home games at Lymington Road in West Hampstead since 1877.
 They were forced to relocate from their previous home due to the construction of Priory Road.
-The men's 1st XI play in the Middlesex Premier League which they have won twice, most recently in 2015.The men's 2nd XI have also won twice, most recently in 2022 and the men's 3rd XI have won 4 times.
+The men's 1st XI play in the Middlesex First Division and have won the Premier Division twice, most recently in 2015.
+The men's 2nd XI have also won their league twice, most recently in 2022 and the men's 3rd XI have won 4 times.

 Past players

 Statue commemorating Stoddard's score of 485, in the clubhouse at Hampstead.

 In 1886, future England captain Andrew Stoddart scored a then record 485 in one day for Hampstead against Stoics.
 A statue of Stoddart commemorating this event was unveiled by former England captain Andrew Strauss as part of the club's 150th anniversary celebrations in 2015.

 Leading nineteenth-century Australia bowler Fred Spofforth played for the club between 1891 and 1905, taking 951 wickets.

 Japanese international cricketer Shizuka Miyaji played for the Women's 1st XI in the 2019 season.
-She scored 146 runs in a league match against Ashford Cricket Club, setting a new club record for the highest individual score by a woman for Hampstead Cricket Club.
+She scored 146 runs in a league match against Ashford Cricket Club, setting a new club record for the highest individual score by a woman.